 When to Apply Pesticides

 Responsible pesticide use in gardens is important, regardless of whether you use a chemical form or a natural homemade combatant.
 The very fact that it is used to kill something means it requires respectful and smart handling.
-You should always garb protectively and follow the manufacturer’s instruction regarding mixing, application rates, and timing.
+You should always dress protectively and follow the manufacturer’s instruction regarding mixing, application rates, and timing.

 Pesticide application timing for a direct strike relies upon the product catching the insect at the correct stage.
 Many insects have several instars and go through metamorphosis.
-They may be more susceptible to
+They may be more susceptible to the pesticide as nymphs or as larvae.
+The literature on the product can help you decide at what point of the insect’s development it is most effective so you can decide when will be the best time to use a pesticide.

 Other factors in application would be wind, rain, and proximity to wildlife.